Curaçao vs Aruba: Which Island Should You Visit?

 Cruise Visitors

-Both islands are popular cruise stops, and both drop you steps from a walkable, photogenic capital.
-On Curaçao you can step off the ship and be inside UNESCO Willemstad almost immediately, which makes for a rich few hours even without a tour.
-On Aruba, Oranjestad and the nearby beaches are equally convenient.
-For a short port day, Curaçao arguably packs more culture into walking distance, while Aruba packs in easy beach time.
-Either way, a focused half-day tour helps you see the best of a compact window.
+Both are easy ports: step off the ship, walk into a photogenic capital.
+On Curaçao you are inside UNESCO Willemstad almost immediately, which fills a few hours well even without a tour.
+On Aruba, Oranjestad and the nearby beaches are just as convenient.
+For a short port day, Curaçao packs more culture into walking distance; Aruba packs in easier beach time.

 Weather